 - Swallowing Exercises & Strategies

-1) To justify the skilled therapy services you recommend—or don’t recommend—and will bill for
+- To justify the skilled therapy services you recommend (or don’t recommend) and will bill for

-3) To gather detailed and specific data to assess patient progress over time
+- To accurately assess patient progress over time

-4) To have a clear assessment of your patient for other stakeholders to read.
-Stakeholders include patients, their families, plus any medical providers down the line from you, including COTAs or PTAs that follow your Plan of Care.
+- To provide a speech therapy assessment for stakeholders to read.
+These include patients, their families, plus any medical providers down the line from you, including therapists following your plan of care

-This is subjective information that you will gather by interviewing the patient and/or reviewing medical records.
+This is the information you’ll gather by interviewing patients and reviewing medical records.

 - Presenting illness/condition.
-Why does it relate to the medical and treatment diagnoses?
-Why does the patient need therapy?
+How does it relate to the medical and treatment diagnoses?
+Why does the patient need an assessment?